Microsoft/azure-docs.pl-pl/articles/automation/update-management/pre-post-scripts.md

 #Example: How to create and write to a variable using the pre-script:
 <#
 #Create variable named after this run so it can be retrieved
-New-AzAutomationVariable -ResourceGroupName $ResourceGroup –AutomationAccountName $AutomationAccount –Name $runId -Value "" –Encrypted $false
+New-AzAutomationVariable -ResourceGroupName $ResourceGroup -AutomationAccountName $AutomationAccount -Name $runId -Value "" -Encrypted $false
 #Set value of variable
-Set-AutomationVariable –Name $runId -Value $vmIds
+Set-AutomationVariable -Name $runId -Value $vmIds
 #>

 #Example: How to retrieve information from a variable set during the pre-script